jsheng0901/robots-navigate/README.md

 **1. Introduction**

-This project is focus on classofication problem by using machine learning skills
+This project is focus on classification problem by using machine learning skills.

 Robots are smart… by design.
 To fully understand and properly navigate a task, however, they need input about their environment.